Tyrn/wei/the-insider-en.typ

 and  it would become clear that the prophecy  was not about him.
-The masters hinted to  Ashinik a number of times that Earthmen  were these  iron demons, and that they wanted to destroy the Empire and that the mine, he was invited to work on, was  nothing else but a hole to hell - the demons would drag him down there and eat him.
+The masters hinted to  Ashinik a number of times that Earthmen  were these  iron demons, and that they wanted to destroy the Empire and that the mine, he was invited to work on, was  nothing else but a hole to hell---the demons would drag him down there and eat him.

      At  first, Ashinik  didn't  really believe it.
-He had  also heard  some really dirty gossip  about zealots - they were rumored to entice people with their lies,  nurse the infirm, pick up orphans, and then preach stupid stuff and  engage  them in orgies and even worse  on  their meetings.
+He had  also heard  some really dirty gossip  about zealots---they were rumored to entice people with their lies,  nurse the infirm, pick up orphans, and then preach stupid stuff and  engage  them in orgies and even worse  on  their meetings.
 But  he felt uncomfortable arguing with the elders who had saved his life and he also had